How CRAP helped get the events industry moving again

 Finally…

-After 9 weeks of lockdown the Norwegian government recently announced that from the 7th of May events with up to 50 guests could finally resume, with the numbers increasing to 200 from June and 500 in September.
+After 9 weeks of lockdown, the Norwegian government recently announced that from the 7th of May, events with up to 50 guests could finally resume, with the numbers increasing to 200 from June and 500 in September.
+This marks a significant step forward in the recovery of the events industry amidst the COVID-19 pandemic.

 Let´s hope the UK follows suit soon!